 Left around to the side of the station.
 Cross to the red structure without getting a citation.
-The long-time potters are gone.
-Is there anyone new?
-If the door is closed, go on to the next clue.
+If the door is open, go in and grab a bite.
+For local foods, this is a great site.

 This was originally a railroad freight building.